Let us know who you are to generate an accurate course search

 There are start dates for this apprenticeship throughout the year.
 Please apply and our apprenticeship team will be in contact with you to discuss.

-The Electrical (Installation/Maintenance) apprenticeship is for those looking for a rewarding career as an Electrician.
+The Electrician apprenticeship consists of two pathways, Installation Electrician or Maintenance Electrician, and is for those looking for a rewarding career as an Electrician.
 Electricians install, maintain and repair electrical systems in industrial, commercial and domestic environments, working in both indoor and outdoor settings.
 They may also contribute to the design of electrical systems.

 You will attend college on a block release basis to ensure you get the support you need to succeed.
-The rest of the training will take place in the workplace with in-house training by the employer and an assessor who will visit you on site.
+The rest of the training will take place in the workplace with in-house training provided by the employer.
+You will be assigned an assessor who will help guide you through the entire apprenticeship.